OdyAsh/OdyAsh-Notes/Programming/AI Related/Power BI.md

 	  ![[Pasted image 20231014173326.png]]
 * For more information, see [Use Power BI Q&A to explore your data and create visuals](https://learn.microsoft.com/en-us/power-bi/create-reports/power-bi-tutorial-q-and-a).

+Note: The Q&A visual consists of three main elements ([M source](https://learn.microsoft.com/en-us/training/modules/create-dashboards-power-bi/3-explore-data#:~:text=The%20Q%26A%20visual%20consists%20of%20three%20main%20elements%3A)):
+* Question box
+* Pre-populated suggestion tiles
+* Pin visual icon
+	* appears in Power BI service in order to pin the visual to a [[#Dashboards|dashboard]].
 # Paginated Reports

 [M source](https://learn.microsoft.com/en-us/training/modules/create-paginated-reports-power-bi/1-introduction)